dmallett1/build-applications-w-copilot-agent-mode/docs/octofit_story.md

 ## OctoFit Tracker application story for Mergington High School

 Paul Octo has been a physical education teacher at Mergington High School for over 8 years.
-Despite his enthusiasm and creative approach to gym class, he's been increasingly concerned about students' physical activity declining once they leave school grounds.
+Despite his enthusiasm and creative approach to gym class, he's been increasingly concerned about students' physical activities declining once they leave school grounds.
 Many students admitted they rarely exercised outside of the required PE classes.
 After attending a professional development conference on "Technology Integration in Physical Education," Paul became inspired to create a solution.
 He wanted something that would:

 1. Make fitness tracking fun and engaging